 The event will present a display of posters, lithographs, postcards, brochures, train timetables, menus, calendars, almanacs, historical photographs and videos, as well as the process of designing logos, commemorating the great Swiss graphic designer Müller-Brockmann.
 The outcome is a combination of graphics and design capable of arousing the interest of a broad public.
 A 1929 “Méditerranée Express” carriage designed by René Prouvé and decorated by René Lalique, recently restored, will also be on display.
 The exhibits will include a study model of Bertone’s design of the Frecciarossa and comparisons with other futuristic projects such as ALPTransit and the Ceneri base tunnel.
 Over the last 50 years the efficiency of trains has increased considerably and today the dominant trend is towards sustainability.
 Trains still have strong symbolic values for the development of modernity.

-The exhibition, in collaboration with the Swiss Museum of Transport, the Museum für Gestaltung in Zurich, the Graphische Sammlung – Schweizerische National-bibliothek in Bern, was devised as an integrated exhibition project with the Museo Nazionale Ferroviario at Portici (Naples).
-The exhibition also boasts important loans from the Civica Raccolta delle Stampe “Achille Bertarelli” in Milan and private collectors, among whom Alessandro Bellenda is especially noteworthy.
-The exhibition receives the patronage of the Consulate General of Italy in Lugano .
+The exhibition, in collaboration with Historic SBB of Windisch, the Verkehrshaus in Lucerna, the Museum für Gestaltung in Zurich, was devised as an integrated exhibition project with the Museo Nazionale Ferroviario at Portici (Naples).
+The exhibition also boasts important loans from the Civica Raccolta delle Stampe “Achille Bertarelli” in Milan and private collectors.
+The exhibition receives the patronage of the Consulate General of Italy in Lugano.